We are at the FINISH line!

 They're easy to apply, offer nice colors and create deep rich coloring.

-Click on the picture to go to the General Finishes web site to read more about them.
+Click on the picture to go to Amazon to see the many choices and read more about them.

 The steps below are based on using gel stains, but are very similar to using liquid stains.
 Always read and follow the application directions.